Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 #### Disable Steam Overlay

 The Steam overlay is known to cause issues when using ENBs.
-I recommend you turn it off to be sure that it doesn't interfere in any way and you can do so by heading into Steam, right clicking on Skyrim Special Edition in your game library and clicking Properties > General > Deselect "Enable Steam Overlay while in-game".
+I recommend you turn it off to be sure that it doesn't interfere in any way, and you can do so by heading into Steam, right clicking on Skyrim Special Edition in your game library and clicking Properties > General > Deselect "Enable Steam Overlay while in-game".

 #### Set game language to English

-Wabbajack and the modding tools out there only support English language versions of games.
+Wabbajack and the modding tools out there only support the English language versions of games.
 Setting the language to English in Steam will stop issues like Wabbajack file verification failures when installing.
 As with disabling the overlay, right click on Skyrim Special Edition in your game library and click Properties > Language > Select English.